ziapeltagames/lavender-hack/RULES.md

         * Partial: food is rotten or comprimised in some way
         * Failure: encounter

-## Dungeon
+## Dungeon Exploration Procedure

-At the end of each watch in the dungeon, test any usage die for light sources or other equipment used.
+At the end of each watch in the dungeon, roll usage die for light.

 * Explore
     * Slow, cautious, movement